thegreenwebfoundation/carbon.txt/examples/server_setup_nginx_via_header.md

 ### Making the change further upstream at the server level, with a dynamic server

 This isn't the only way to make this change.
-If you know what domain you are serving at the server level, 'behind' a reverse proxy like Nginx, you should also be able to serve the corresponding domain hash.
+If you know what domain you are serving at the server level, 'behind' a reverse proxy like Nginx, you should also be able to serve the corresponding domain hash - either by fetching it from local lookup of domains and their matching precomputed domain hashes, or by generating it on the fly if you have access to the shared secret available from [the Green Web Foundation Shared Secret endpoint](https://api.thegreenwebfoundation.org/api/v3/carbontxt_shared_secret).

-#### An example with WordPress:
+**An example with WordPress:**

 In the scenario above, PHP-FPM is running Wordpress, 'behind' Nginx, and WordPress itself can add a `Via` HTTP Headers to HTTP responses too.

 Either via [one of the many HTTP Header plugins available](https://wordpress.org/plugins/), or by adding some custom code using WordPress's own [`send_headers()` hook](https://developer.wordpress.org/reference/hooks/send_headers/).

+**Further examples**

+This is an open source repository - if you're looking for specific example, or would like to contribute one, [please open an issue](https://github.com/thegreenwebfoundation/carbon.txt/issues).